The Coastal Forager – Bushcraft Camp, Galloway, SW Scotland

 Sea sandwort. ©GallowayWildFoods.com

 This long weekend consists of guided walks, talks, forays, presentations, workshops, hands-on cookery, and relaxed camp living.
 We will be based in a stunning private estate in the far SW of Scotland where mature forests roll down to the sea.
 Expect wood smoke, parachute shelters, delicious food and deep immersion (but hopefully not submersion!) in Galloway’s incredible coastal foodscapes.
-The location and timing of this walk allow us access to a wide range of coastal vegetables, seaweeds and shellfish in their prime, and coastal forests full of aromatic shoots and herbs.
+The location and timing of this event allow us access to a wide range of coastal vegetables, seaweeds and shellfish in their prime, and coastal forests full of aromatic shoots and herbs.

 The event is suitable for foraging novices, as well as those with a good grounding in woodland/hedgerow foraging looking to expand their repertoire, and meet like-minded people in a beautiful location.